Last Updated: March 7, 2021

-Preamble in a novel can make the difference between a book browser buying it or not, or a publisher accepting it or not - so cutting it out altogether is certainly something to consider.
+“Preamble” can make the difference between a reader buying the novel or not, or a publisher accepting it or not.
+So cutting it out altogether is certainly something to consider.

-If you have read the article on Plotting the Novel’s Beginning, you will know that an opening consists of three stages…
+If you’ve read the article on Plotting the Novel’s Beginning, you’ll know that an opening consists of three stages…

-1) You begin with the status quo - which means introducing the central character and showing them going about their everyday life.
+- Begin with the status quo.
+This means introducing the central character and showing them going about their everyday life.